MarcinSidoruk/MarcinSidoruk/README.md

 #### I am aspiring Data Scientist.

 During last two years I was working with spatial data.
 In that time I awake my interest to working with data.
 So I decided to develop my skills in processing and analysis data.
 Since that thought I participate in several courses and join weekend bootcamp Junior Data Science to increase my understanding of data and how to work with it.
-I'm planning further career development in filed Data Science.
+I'm planning further career development in field Data Science.

-- 🌱 I’m currently learning at InfoShare Acadamy during bootcamp Data Scientist.
+- 🌱 At InfoShare Acadamy during bootcamp Data Scientist.
     - As a group we work with our projects in repository pined.